jentery/mdia200v6/index.md

 I've a 24-hour grace period (no questions asked, no email required, and no penalties) for every worksheet in this course.
 A late penalty of five points per business day will apply after 24 hours.
 Weekends and holidays do not count as business days.

-I will not accept worksheets more than two weeks after they are due and cannot accept the portfolio after Thursday, April 16th at 10am.
+I cannot accept an exit ticket after the class session it was assigned, I will not accept worksheets more than two weeks after they are due, and I cannot accept the portfolio after Thursday, April 16th at 10am.

-Please email me if you need an extension for any assignment, and we can discuss possibilities on a case-by-case basis.
+Please email me if you need an extension for any assignment (before it is due), and we can discuss possibilities on a case-by-case basis.
 ### Attendance and Participation

 There is no participation or attendance mark in this course; however, every class session will rely heavily on discussion and interaction.
 I will assume you are attending each class meeting.
 If you are unable to attend a particular meeting, then please email me in advance and coordinate with a peer to get notes and the like from the session(s) you'll miss.